 The results of the molecular diagnostics analysis is then presented in a usable form.
-In one preferred embodiment, a graphical computer interface is used to present the pedigree, annotated with the results of the genetics computations.
+In one preferred embodiment, a graphical computer interface is used to present the pedigree, 35 annotated with the results of the genetics computations.
 A preferred implementation is to use object-oriented programming techniques, and to associate an object with each individual in the pedigree, and an object with each link between individuals in the pedigree.
-These objects are used to access the individual-specific data, to perform the interindividual graph processing, and to execute all display functionality by having objects display representations of themselves in the appropriate contexts.
-Such display representations include graphical objects (e.g., circles, squares, and lines), and textual annotations.
+These objects are used 40 to access the individual-specific data, to perform the interindividual graph processing, and to execute all display functionality by having objects display representations include graphical objects (e.g., circles, squares, 45 and lines), and textual annotations.